 At this stage, constant support is required for all activities and tasks like eating and moving.

 Till now, there is no cure or definitive treatment for Alzheimer’s disease.
 However, some medications can help to reduce symptoms.
 But treatment can only start once a doctor makes the diagnosis.
 Usually, a doctor does a mental, physical, neurological, and imaging test to confirm the condition.

 Alzheimer’s disease treatment includes:

-Its side effects include nausea, diarrhea, vomiting, and loss of appetite, and sleep disturbance.
+Its side effects include nausea, diarrhea, vomiting, loss of appetite, and sleep disturbance.
 However, people with cardiac conditions may suffer from cardiac arrhythmia.

-Memantine: This is another useful drug to improve brain cells’ communication and reduce Alzheimer’s disease symptoms at the moderate to severe stage.
+Memantine: This is another helpful drug to improve brain cells’ communication and reduce Alzheimer’s disease symptoms at the moderate to severe stage.
 Most of the time, it is prescribed in combination with cholinesterase inhibitors.
 Moreover, it also blocks the effect of chemicals in the brain called glutamate.
 It is prescribed to people with moderate to severe stage Alzheimer’s.